mcore1976/sim808gpstracker/README.md

 CONNECTIONS TO BE MADE :

-1) SIM808 RXD (BK-SIM808 pin R) to ATMEGA328 TXD PIN #3,
+1) SIM808 board RXD (BK-SIM808 pin R) to ATMEGA328 TXD PIN #3,
-2) SIM808 TXD (BK-SIM808 pin T) to ATMEGA328 RXD PIN #2
+2) SIM808 board TXD (BK-SIM808 pin T) to ATMEGA328 RXD PIN #2
-3) SIM808 DTR (BK-SIM808 pin S : SLEEP PIN) to ATMEGA328 PC5 PIN #28
+3) SIM808 board DTR (BK-SIM808 pin S : SLEEP PIN) to ATMEGA328 PC5 PIN #28
-4) SIM808 GND (BK-SIM808 pin G ) : to powerbank GND
+4) SIM808 board GND (BK-SIM808 pin G ) : to powerbank GND
-5) SIM808 VCC (BK-SIM808 pin V)  : to powerbank +5V VCC
+5) SIM808 board VCC (BK-SIM808 pin V)  : to powerbank +5V VCC
-6) SIM808 PWRKEY (BK-SIM808 pin K - left unused - it is internally bound to GND, however when breaking this connection it can be used to switch on/off whole SIM808 board)
+6) SIM808 board PWRKEY (BK-SIM808 pin K - left unused - it is internally bound to GND, however when breaking this connection it can be used to switch on/off whole SIM808 board)

-OPTIONAL) if SIM808 RI/RING available - connect to ATMEGA328P INT0 pin #4 and uncomment appropriate portion of the source code to enable POWERDOWN mode on ATMEGA
+OPTIONAL) SIM808 RI/RING if available (No such pin on BK-SIM808 board) - to  ATMEGA328P INT0 pin #4,  and then you may experiment with ATMEGA POWERDOWN mode by uncommenting appropriate portion of the source code

 7) Capacitor 1000uF between +5V and GND of powerbank  (optional, most of them already has some huge capacitors)

-8) put 3x 1N40007 diodes IN SERIAL between 5V VCC and ATMEGA328P VCC PIN #7 - ATMEGA must be powered from ~3.3V to adopt TTL logic of outputs TXD/RXD of SIM808 (BK-SIM808) board
+8) put 3x 1N40007 diodes IN SERIAL between 5V VCC and ATMEGA328P VCC PIN #7 (only for BK808 board and others that use 3.3V TTL logic) - ATMEGA must be powered from ~3.3V to adopt TTL logic of outputs TXD/RXD of SIM808 (BK-SIM808) board

 9) put 100nF capacitor between ATMEGA328P VCC pin #7 and ATMEGA328P GND pin #8 & PIN#22